Community Letter: Correcting 38th District misinformation

 Link Here

-My Note: A tax on short-term capital gains is meant to discourage real estate “flippers” – investors who buy a property (often in cash to out-compete regular homebuyers) then renovate and sell for a profit.
+My Note: A tax on short-term capital gains is meant to discourage real estate “house flippers” – investors who buy a property (often in cash to out-compete regular homebuyers) then renovate and sell for a profit.

 Here is my longer response in the WesterlySun: